jliszka/jliszka.github.com/_drafts/a-numerical-simulation-of-the-quantum-eraser.md

 \newcommand{\braket}[2]{\langle #1 \rvert #2 \rangle}
 {%em%}

-### Stage 1: The Double-Slit Experiment
+### Stage 1: The double-slit experiment

+In the first stage, we reproduce the interference effect from the double-slit experiment.
+We'll do this by building up the quantum state of the system and then performing measurements of the number of photons that reach each of the detectors.

-We'll build up the quantum state of the system by starting with a photon emitted from a laser and passing it through the various filters.
+We'll build up the quantum state of the system by starting with a photon emitted from a laser and applying various transformations corresponding to the events that take place during the course of the experiment.

+Here's the initial state of the photon as it gets emitted from the laser:

 {% highlight scala %}
 val rhalf: Complex = math.sqrt(0.5)